kartikeyp011/Insightify/README.md

 # 📘 Insightify

-Your intelligent document companion – powered by GenAI.

-Insightify is an AI-powered assistant that reads research papers, reports, or legal documents and provides smart summaries, answers context-rich questions, and challenges your understanding with logic-based questions.
-Designed for deep comprehension, not just keywords.

----
+Insightify is an AI-powered tool that enables users to upload a research document (PDF or TXT) and interact with it intelligently — by asking questions, receiving logic-based challenges, and getting evaluated on their understanding.

 ## 🚀 Features